weberdak/hybrid-method/README.md

 * [hybridTools.tcl](helpers/hybridTools.tcl) library of VMD functions to analyze results.
 Including:
 	* Alignment of helical segments so topology is unaffected (i.e., not applying rotations)
 	* Helix tilt and azimuthal angle measurements
-* [fakeHelix.py](helpers/fakeHelix.py) helper tool to generate artificial diheral and hydrogen bonding restraints for transmembrane segments that can be safely assumed as being helical.
+* [fakeHelix.py](helpers/fakeHelix.py) helper tool to generate artificial dihedral and hydrogen bonding restraints for transmembrane segments that can be safely assumed as being helical.
 * All restraining potentials are optional.
 Just leave options blank in the configuration script if data is unavailable.

 List of XPLOR-NIH potentials/classes currently applied in the [hybrid-method.py](hybrid-method.py) script: